adriens/katacoda-scenarios/psql-trick/purge-partitions/step8.md

 We want to drop the data faster and not in a transactional way, without locking the parent table.

-Be aware that vacuum full is very efficient but comes at a cost : we'd like to get the same performances...without the cost.
+Be aware that vacuum full is very efficient but comes at a cost.

+We want to get the same performances...without the cost.

 With partitionned tables it's very easy :